taurgis/lib_dynamiccaching/README.md

 This is the repository for the lib_dynamiccaching plugin.
 This plugin adds dynamic page caching, including the following capabilities:

-* Dynamic stock based cache timings, based on Active Data (Sales Velocity)
+* Dynamic stock based cache timings, based on Active Data (Sales Velocity) (PDP & Lister Page)

 ![Sales Velocity](docs/salesvelocity.png)